Crowd provides a number of modules that allow you to configure Crowd to authenticate HTTP Basic Authentication requests made to an Apache web server.

-When set to 'On', authorization decisions made by mod_authz_user on the basis of "Require user" directives are final.
-When set to 'Off', they may be overruled by other Apache authorization providers.
+When set to 'On', authorisation decisions made by mod_authz_user on the basis of "Require user" directives are final.
+When set to 'Off', they may be overruled by other Apache authorisation providers.

-If you have configured authorization providers in addition to the Crowd Apache connector, you may need to add the following optional setting:
+If you have configured authorisation providers in addition to the Crowd Apache connector, you may need to add the following optional setting:

-When set to 'On', authorization decisions made by Crowd are final.
-When set to 'Off', they may be overruled by other Apache authorization providers.
+When set to 'On', authorisation decisions made by Crowd are final.
+When set to 'Off', they may be overruled by other Apache authorisation providers.

 Step 6.
 Configuring Subversion (Optional)

 If you are using Subversion under Apache, Crowd's Subversion connector allows you to password-protect a Subversion repository and provide fine-grained access control by group or user.